zohrehazizi/NATLE/README.md

 - Clone the repo and `cd` to it.
 - Put low-light input images in the `input` folder.
 - Run `NATLE.m`.
-- Find the normal-light outpu images in the `output` folder.
+- Find the normal-light output images in the `output` folder.